adslbarxatov/MafiaHelper/docs/index.md

 - displaying a dynamic context menu when pressing buttons in the “actions” column, which contains only those actions that are currently available;
 - obvious transition between day and night phases with display of actions performed and their results;
 - control of intersecting rules;
-- controlled timer with several preset intervals and audible alarm (60, 10 and 0 seconds);
+- control of timer with several preset intervals and audible alarm (60, 10 and 0 seconds);
+- launch a random music track from the directory specified in the app settings (for night phases);
 - collecting completed actions in a timeline;
+- displaying messages about incorrect application of roles;
 - displaying messages about team win / loss